bezark/SVA-DesignMedia-Spring-2024/Assignments/Capstone_Project.md

 #### Written Documentation (10 points)
 - 750 Words
-- **Concept and Design Process (5 points):** Clear presentation of the speculative concept, including world-building elements and the design process.
+- **Concept and Design Process (7 points):** Clear presentation of the speculative concept, including world-building elements and the design process.
 Insight into creative choices and technological implementations.
-- **Critical Analysis (5 points):** Analysis of the speculative future's implications, reflections on potential societal impacts, and considerations of ethical dimensions.
+- **Critical Analysis (8 points):** Analysis of the speculative future's implications, reflections on potential societal impacts, and considerations of ethical dimensions.
 Organization and professional presentation of documentation.

-#### Deployment to Headset (Up to 5 points)
+#### Deployment to Headset (Up to 5 Bonus points)
 - **Successful Deployment (5 points):** Successful deployment of the speculative world to an XR headset, showcasing functionality and user experience.